StarRocks/starrocks/docs/table_design/Data_distribution.md

 **Create multiple partitions at a time**

 Multiple partitions can be created at a time at and after table creation.
 You can specify the start and end time for all the partitions created at a time in `START()` and `END()` and the partition increment value in `EVERY()`.
-However, note that the range of partitions includes the start time but does not include the end time.
-The naming for partitions is the same as that of dynamic partitioning.
+However, note that the range of partitions is right hand half open, which includes the start time but does not include the end time.
+The naming rule for partitions is the same as that of dynamic partitioning.

 - **Partition a table on a date-type column (DATE and DATETIME) at the table creation**

-  When the partitioning column is of date type, during table creation, you can use `START` and `END` to specify the start date and end date for all the partitions created at a time, and `EVERY` to specify the partition increment value.
-The `EVERY` uses the `INTERVAL` keyword to indicate the date interval, and currently supports date intervals to be `HOUR` (since version 3.0), `DAY`, `WEEK`, `MONTH`, and `YEAR`.
+  When the partitioning column is of date type, at table creation, you can use `START()` and `END()` to specify the start date and end date for all the partitions created at a time, and `EVERY(INTERVAL xxx)` to specify the incremental interval between two partitions.
+Currently the interval granularity supports `HOUR` (since v3.0), `DAY`, `WEEK`, `MONTH`, and `YEAR`.

-  In the following example, the date range of all the partitions created at a time starts from 2021-01-01 and ends on 2021-01-04, with an increment value of one day:
+  In the following example, the date range of all the partitions created at a time starts from 2021-01-01 and ends on 2021-01-04, with an incremental interval of one day:

     ```SQL
   CREATE TABLE site_access (